This article refers to the account connections you create when connecting to the following services:

 When adding metrics, clicking the 3-dot menu for an account will enable you to re-authenticate, edit, and revoke an account connection.
 You can also click About to see details for the account connection.
 (See below.)

 To re-authenticate, click the 3-dot menu beside your account name (as shown above) and click Re-authenticate.

 Here are some common reasons you may need to re-authenticate:

-- Some services give you access to multiple applications, for example, you might connect to your Google account to add metrics for Google Analytics and Google Ads.
-If you want to create Google Ads metrics, and you select an account you used previously to create Google Analytics metrics, you’ll need to update your account connection permissions to point to your Google Ads account instead.
-If you need to update your account permissions, the re-authentication icon displays beside your connection name and you’ll be prompted to update your account settings.
+- Some services give you access to multiple applications, for example, you might connect to your Google account to add metrics for Google Analytics 4 and Google Ads.
+If you want to create Google Ads metrics, and you select an account you used previously to create Google Analytics 4 metrics, you’ll need to update your account connection permissions to point to your Google Ads account instead.
+If you need to update your account permissions, a gray re-authentication icon displays beside your connection name and you’ll be prompted to update your account settings.
 (See below.)

 - For some services, the OAuth token (account connection) expires automatically after a set period of time.
-If your account connection is expired or invalid, a red icon displays beside your connection name and you’ll need to re-authenticate to connect to a valid account.
+If your account connection is expired or invalid, a red re-authentication icon displays beside your connection name and you’ll need to re-authenticate to connect to a valid account.
 (See below.)
 Learn more about expired tokens and find answers to some OAuth frequently asked questions.